COURSE REGISTRATION INFORMATION

 HOW TO DROP A COURSE

-Courses dropped after the regular registration period may be done via written communication to the Summer Session Office.
-Such communication must include the student's name, RUID, the course information, and that the student wishes to drop the course.
-The effective date of the drop will be when the Summer Session Office receives the communication, not by when it was sent.
+Courses dropped after the regular registration period may be done via written communication to the Summer Session Office or in person at the One Stop Center.
+Written communication must include the student's name, RUID, the course information, and that the student wishes to drop or withdraw from the course.
+The effective date of the transaction will be when the Summer Session Office receives the communication, not by when it was sent.

 Courses dropped by the "Last Day to Drop with 100% Refund" deadline will not appear on the student's transcript and will receive a full refund of tuition.
 Courses dropped after the "Last Day to Drop with 100% Refund" deadline will appear as a "W" on the student's transcript, and will be refunded according to the Summer Session Calendar.
 A "W" grade does not affect the student's GPA and does count toward credits attempted, but not toward credits completed.